|Birthday:||May 22, 1985|

 In 2011, he exploded onto the pro golf scene over the second half of the Nationwide Tour season — winning two events and nearly capturing the season-ending Tour Championship.
 It allowed him to finish 4th on the Nationwide money list, which earned him 2012 PGA Tour membership.

-Friday: The Warren JFK graduate shot 4-over 76 in the second round of the PGA Championship at Oak Hill Country Club in Pittsford, N.Y.
-Kokrak, who opened with a 76 on Thursday, missed the cut.
+Friday: The Warren JFK graduate shot a 2-over par 72 in the second round of the PGA Championship at Oak Hill Country Club in Pittsford, N.Y.
+Kokrak, who opened with a 76 on Thursday, missed the cut at 6-over 146.

 Another Ohio connection: Cleveland native Jason Dufner shot a course-record 63 on Friday for a two-day total of 9-under 131.

 TV: TNT’s third-round coverage begins at 11 a.m.
 Coverage moves to CBS at 2 p.m.